 - Is flexible in case you need to adapt it down the road

 Many brands–such as Cadbury, Dodge, and Tupperware–simply use their founder’s name or names.
-Others use an acronym (think GE for General Electric) or take a real world and tweak the spelling (like Flickr).
+Others use an acronym (think GE for General Electric) or take a real word and tweak the spelling (like Flickr).

 4. Design a memorable logo and consistent typography.

-As you design your brand’s logo, what should you keep in mind?
-Let’s take a look at some of the most well-known logos of all time and think about what they have in common:
+So as you design your brand’s logo, what should you keep in mind?
+Are there any brand guidelines that you should follow?
+First, let’s take a look at some of the most well-known logos of all time and think about what they have in common:

 - McDonald’s logo, just a yellow “M,” is simple and understated.
 But people all over the world instantly recognize the golden arches.